RESIDENTIAL COLLEGE SOCIETY

 Executive Leadership Team members shall serve without compensation with the exception that expenses incurred in the furtherance of the Society’s business are allowed to be reimbursed with documentation and prior approval, if finances allow.

 Section 2.6.
-Resignation and Dismissal
+Resignation and Dismissal.

-Any Executive Leadership Team member may resign at any time upon written notice to the Chair.
-Should a Chair wish to resign, written notice should be delivered to the entire Executive Leadership Team.
+Any Executive Leadership Team member may resign at any time upon written notice to the Co-Chairs.
+Should a Co-Chair wish to resign, written notice should be delivered to the entire Executive Leadership Team.
 Such resignation shall be effective at the time specified therein, and the acceptance of such resignation shall not be necessary to make it effective.
 Any Executive Leadership Team member may be dismissed at any time by a two-thirds (2/3) vote of the Leadership Team whenever, in its judgment, it is in the best interests of the Society.

-Vacancies shall be filled by the Executive Leadership Team with the recommendations of the Chair.
+Vacancies shall be filled by the Executive Leadership Team with the recommendations of the Co-Chairs.
 Vacancies existing by reason of resignation, death, incapacity, or removal before the expiration of his/her term shall be filled by a majority vote of the remaining Leadership Team members.
-In the event of a tie vote, the President shall choose from the persons who received the same amount of votes.
+In the event of a tie vote, the Co-Chairs shall choose from the persons who received the same amount of votes.
 A member appointed to fill a vacancy shall be appointed for the unexpired term of that member’s predecessor in office.

 Section 2.8.
-Extension of Term for Officers
+Extension of Term for Officers.

 Any member who is selected to serve as an officer may serve an additional one or two years beyond the term limit set forth in Section 2.4 in order to serve a complete term in office.